 Mozambique is beginning to gain favour as a fantastic holiday destination offering tempting options for beach breaks pre or post safari.
 We tend to include Mozambique most often in holidays for our clients enjoying a safari to South Africa's Kruger or to Southern Tanzania - May to October is the optimum time for each of these areas.
 From Kruger our clients can transfer by road to Maputo with beach lodges in the south most easily reached or they can fly to Vilanculus/Pemba.
 From Tanzania's Dar es Salaam it is possible to fly to Pemba in Mozambique.

-Accommodation ranges from small, romantic boutique hotels to larger beach resorts with a wide variety of activities available.
-Barefoot luxury is a common term used as a lot of the resorts are eco-friendly, using traditional methods for building and operating.
+Accommodation ranges from small boutique hotels and rustic beach resorts to luxury island escapes, with a wide variety of activities available.
+Barefoot luxury is a common term as many resorts are simplistic, eco-friendly and using traditional methods for building and operating.
 Beach lodges do tend to be pretty rustic so if you're after 5 star luxury you may be better off in Mauritius.

 Pemba is renowned as being a fantastic destination for scuba diving enthusiasts as it is home to a wonderfully pristine coral reef which is easily accessible.
 Pemba is a popular holiday spot already for Mozambicans and South Africans and as such as a good range of hotels and restaurants and other facilities.
 Pemba is the closest major city and airport for those who wish to visit Quirimbas Islands and Quirimbas National Park.
 To access islands such as Ibo a light aircraft flight is required, whereas Guludo, north of Pemba can be reached by vehicle along the mainland coast. (*Please note FCO advice January 2019 for this northern sector of the Mozambique coast.*)